TeamSpeakGG/teamspeakgg-api/README.md

 TeamSpeakgg-API
 =======

-Public API for accessing osu! related data.
+Public API for accessing TeamSpeak.gg related data.

 See the [wiki](https://github.com/TeamSpeakGG/tsgg-api-de/wiki) for more details.